 BULLYING AWARENESS AND PREVENTION PROGRAM

-The Bullying Awareness and Prevention Program is a comprehensive anti-bullying and violence prevention program which has three components – the ‘FINDING MY VOICE Student Program', ‘Positive Schools Bullying Workshops for Teachers', and the ‘STOP BULLY!
+The Bullying Awareness and Prevention Program is a comprehensive anti-bullying and violence prevention program which has three components – the ‘STOP BULLY!
+Student Program', ‘Positive Schools Bullying Workshops for Teachers', and the ‘STOP BULLY!
 Positive Parents Bullying Workshops’ for parents and carers.

 In the workshops, students, teachers and parents are provided the skills to understand, recognise and respond to bullying behaviour.